 1. Access to information

-Without prejudice to any other administrative or judicial remedy, you have the right to complain to the responsible supervisory authority if you believe that the processing of your personal data violates the EU General Data Protection Regulation and / or the Federal Data Protection Act.
-If you would like to exercise this right, please contact: Berliner Beauftragte für Datenschutz und Informationsfreiheit - www.datenschutz-berlin.de.
+Without prejudice to other regulatory or judicial remedy, you have the right of complaint at the responsible supervisory authority if you are of the opinion that the processing of personal data that concerns you violates the EU General Data Protection Regulation and/or the Federal Data Protection Act.

 We undertake the greatest possible efforts to protect your data against unauthorised access, loss, misuse or destruction.